openremote/documentation/docs/user-guide/agents-protocols/z-wave.md

 # Z-Wave

-Connect to a Z Wave network via a USB stick (tested with [Aeotec Z-Stick Gen5](https://aeotec.com/z-wave-usb-stick)), this protocol requires a `device` mapping for the `manager` docker container to provide access to the USB stick.
+Connect to a Z-Wave network via a USB stick (tested with [Aeotec Z-Stick Gen5](https://aeotec.com/z-wave-usb-stick)), this protocol requires a `device` mapping for the `manager` Docker container to provide access to the USB stick.

-Make sure that the device mapping and the volume configuration for the `manager` docker container in the file `docker-compose.yml` looks like the following:
+Make sure that the device mapping and the volume configuration for the `manager` Docker container in the file `docker-compose.yml` looks like the following:
 ```yaml
 ...
 ...